 Pulse Power

-Pulse Power is cheap and small—no corporate backing, 4 years old.
-Low rates are real, but so is the uncertainty.
-Budget shoppers only.
+Is Pulse Power good?
+Pulse Power offers budget rates but is only 4 years old with no corporate backing—low rates are real, but so is the uncertainty.

 Company Overview

-The trade-off is simple: you’re betting on a smaller company to save money.
-If that doesn’t bother you and price is your only criteria, Pulse Power delivers.
-If you want the safety net of corporate stability, pay the premium for TXU or Reliant.
+The trade-off is clear: lower rates, higher uncertainty.
+If you’re comfortable betting on a smaller company to save $100-$200/year, Pulse Power delivers.
+If corporate stability lets you sleep better, pay the TXU premium.

 Where Pulse Power Operates